 Hybrid bike tires are narrower than MTB tires and have shallower treads for better grip on the pavement.
 The narrower hybrid bike tires make pedaling more efficient but don’t provide as much stability when riding on rough terrain.
 The shallower treads also make hybrid bike tires less susceptible to flats.

 Another stark difference between hybrid and mountain bikes is the handlebars.
-Many mountain bikes have wider, flat handlebars that provide more stability when riding .
+Many mountain bikes have wider and flatter handlebars that provide more riding stability.
 The wider handlebars also give the rider more leverage when pedaling uphill.